NandaSal/odin-recipes/README.md

 # odin-recipes

+# description:
-HTML project for The Odin Project
+This is my first HTML project for The Odin Project and it hopes to exercise my html knowledge learned so far.